Doctors in Secondary Schools

 What is the Doctors in Secondary Schools initiative?

 The initiative provides modern clinical facilities onsite at schools and funds up to one day (4 hours) per week for a General Practitioner (GP) and Division 1 Practice Nurse (7.6 hours) to provide both primary care for students and contribute to the school's existing student wellbeing programs to help increase health literacy and preventive health.
-Clinics opened in the first 20 schools during Term 1, 2017.
-From Term 3, 2017, another 40 are opening, with the final 40 starting from Term 1, 2018.

 The objectives of the program are to: